-This reference book is for application programmers who are developing with the Common Information Model (CIM).
+This reference book is for application programmers who are developing with the Common Information Model.

-This reference book is for CIM-based application programmers who want to do the following tasks:
+This reference book is for CIM-based application programmers who want to perform the following tasks:

-- Understand the CIM Agent for the SAN Volume Controller - · Discover and connect to the CIM Agent service - · Retrieve and extract the CIM Agent object classes, attributes, and methods - Create new object instances for basic storage configuration, LUN masking, and copy services on the SAN Volume Controller.
+- Understand the CIM Agent for the SAN Volume Controller - · Discover and connect to the CIM Agent service - Retrieve and extract the CIM Agent object classes, attributes, and methods - Create new object instances for basic storage configuration, logical unit number (LUN) masking, and Copy Services on the SAN Volume Controller.